 2001: A Space Odyssey was boring.
 There I said it.
 I know you were thinking it.
-After the chimpanzees smash bones to Thus Spoke Zarathustra there is about a hundred minutes of nothing until we get to, “Open the pod bay doors,” followed by a light show that requires the high of psychedelics to be appreciated.
+After the chimpanzees smash bones to Thus Spoke Zarathustra there are about a hundred minutes of nothing until we get to, “Open the pod bay doors,” followed by a light show that requires the high of psychedelics to be appreciated.

 That 2001 was boring did not stop it from becoming the most influential film made in my lifetime.
-The accurate (1968 accurate) depiction of space flight with ships matching rotation and a Pan Am stewardesses clomping along in gravity boots were a needed reality check to Star Trek’s Enterprise and Lost in Space’s Styrofoam sets.
+The accurate (1968 accurate) depiction of space flight with ships matching rotation and a Pan Am stewardess clomping along in gravity boots were a needed reality check to Star Trek’s Enterprise and Lost in Space’s Styrofoam sets.

 Whenever my monopoly-controlled internet connection fails, and Alexa cannot turn off my bedroom lights or tell me the time, I am reminded of Arthur C. Clarke’s vision and that glowing eye of Hal.
-(Hal is not a Wake Word for Alexa because the false positives generated by a single syllable sound).
+(Hal is not a wake word for Alexa because the false positives generated by a single syllable sound).

 Clarke’s influence reaches beyond fiction; every chuckle at last week’s claim by a Harvard astrophysicist that Oumuamua was an alien spacecraft was born in Clarke’s Rendezvous with Rama.
 Rama was a cigar-shaped object from interstellar space, travelling at impossible speed.